Click To Read More

 The gallery is home to one of Europe’s finest collections of artworks by artists from across the globe, but special consideration has been given to Scotland and the gallery contains one of the most comprehensive collections of Scottish masterpieces in the country.

-The location of the Scottish National Gallery means it’s a great place to explore when the weather closes in as within the space of less than a mile tourists can walk between the Scott Monument, the Museum on the Mound, the National Museum of Scotland, and a wide range of restaurants including those at the superb Balmoral Hotel.
+The location of the Scottish National Gallery means it’s a great place to explore when the weather closes in, as within the space of less than a mile, tourists can walk between the Scott Monument, the Museum on the Mound, the National Museum of Scotland, and a wide range of restaurants, including those at the superb Balmoral Hotel.

 Both the Scottish National Gallery and the adjacent Royal Scottish Academy (RSA) welcome huge numbers of visitors each year, partly due to the quality of art on offer and partly because it’s completely free to view these masterpieces (although there are charges for some exhibitions).

 During a visit, it’s possible to meander through galleries containing many of the most important artworks in the world including paintings by Rembrandt, Vermeer, Constable, Turner, Monet, and Van Gogh.
+Meanwhile, the biggest part of the collection covers the entire history of Scottish painting and features works by Ramsay, Raeburn, ilkie, and McTaggart.

 In fact, there’s so much to see in both galleries that most visitors will find themselves lost in the world of art for the best part of an afternoon, and that’s before visiting the nearby National Portrait Gallery and the National Gallery of Modern Art, both of which are also free to enter.

-Scottish National Gallery
+National Gallery of Scotland

-Tourist information
+Tourist Information

-If nothing else, the architecture of the national gallery is very Instagram-worthy and a visit to Scotland’s capital city wouldn’t be complete without a selfie or two in front of it.
+Tourists are spoiled for choice when it comes to things to do in Edinburgh, but the Scottish National Gallery deserves to sit somewhere near the top of any sightseeing itinerary.
+If nothing else, the architecture of the national gallery is very Instagram-worthy, and a visit to Scotland’s capital city wouldn’t be complete without a selfie or two in front of it.

 The Scottish National Gallery building was designed by celebrated Edinburgh architect William Playfair to house the national art collection of the RSA when plans were put in place to rehouse the collection in the 1840s.